H\"older regularity of stable solutions to semilinear elliptic equations up to $\mathbf{\mathbb{R}^9}$: full quantitative proofs: Introduction

-To prove the estimates, one first covers $\partial\Omega$ by small enough balls so that $\partial\Omega$ is almost flat (in the sense of \cite{CFRS}) inside each of the balls.
-Thus, it is sufficient to prove a local-boundary result\footnote{See the statement of Theorem \ref{thm:0bdry} to understand the expression ``local-boundary result''.
-It concerns a bound in a half-ball smaller than the half-ball where the equation and part of the boundary data are assumed. } for almost flat boundaries.
-To simplify the exposition, in the current paper we place ourselves in the simpler setting of a flat boundary.
-A forthcoming work by Erneta~\cite{Ern2} will extend our quantitative proof to almost flat boundaries.
-This will allow, in~\cite{Ern2}, to avoid the proof of Theorem 6.1 in \cite{CFRS}, which is a delicate blow-up and compactness argument used together with a Liouville theorem in the half-space.
+To prove the estimates of the theorem, one first covers $\partial\Omega$ by small enough balls so that $\partial\Omega$ is almost flat (in the sense of \cite{CFRS}) inside each of the balls.
+Thus, it is sufficient to prove a local-boundary result\footnote{See the statement of Theorem~\ref{thm:0bdry} to understand the expression ``local-boundary result''.
+This terminology reflects that, in the case of half-balls, one proves a bound in a concentric half-ball smaller than the starting half-ball.
+They share part of their flat boundaries, which is where the vanishing boundary datum is assumed. } for almost flat boundaries.
+To simplify the exposition, in the current paper we place ourselves in the simpler setting of a flat boundary ---which, anyway, contains the essential ideas in the proofs of~\cite{CFRS, Ern2, Ern3} for non-flat boundaries.
+Notice here that Erneta~\cite{Ern2, Ern3} has extended the quantitative proof from~\cite{C22quant} to almost flat boundaries.
+This allows him to avoid the proof of Theorem~6.1 in \cite{CFRS}, which is a delicate blow-up and compactness argument used together with a Liouville theorem in the half-space.
 It was needed there since the contradiction-compactness argument (Step~2 of the proof of Proposition~6.3 in \cite{CFRS}) required the boundary to be flat.
+The quantitative proof also allows Erneta to avoid a delicate (and strong) compactness result (Theorem~4.1 in \cite{CFRS}) needed to treat boundary regularity with the approach of~\cite{CFRS}.

+Having two different proofs of the regularity result has been already of interest in the context of other equations.
+Indeed, the compactness proof of \cite{CFRS} has been extended in~\cite{CMS}, for interior regularity, to semilinear equations involving the $p$-Laplacian.
+Instead, the quantitative proofs of~\cite{C22quant} have been extended to stable solutions for operators with variable coefficients by Erneta~\cite{Ern1, Ern2, Ern3}.
+As mentioned above, this has significantly simplified the boundary regularity proof of~ \cite{CFRS} even for the Laplacian.

 We introduce the notation